TheKnightReport - ESPN FPI projects the remaining games on Rutgers Football's schedule

 ESPN FPI projects the remaining games on Rutgers Football's schedule

-Following a 36-7 win over Temple this past weekend, Rutgers Football will welcome Virginia Tech to town for another home matchup inside of SHI Stadium.
+Following a 35-16 win over Virginia Tech this past weekend, Rutgers Football will hit the road for the first time this season as they head to Ann Arbor to take on Michigan in the Big House.
 But before that, let's take a look at the updated FPI projections from ESPN for the remaining games on the Scarlet Knights schedule.

 Thanks to the ESPN Football Power Index, there is now an analytical way to predict the victor of each college football game in the entire nation.
 For those that aren't familiar with the FPI, you can read the definition of the index here.